I’m making it official: these toasts are being crowned my Appetizer of The Holidays.

 These caramelized walnuts have been in my entertaining arsenal for years, and I use them in so many different ways.
 Topping salads, adding sweetness to veggie side dishes, and even as an unexpected touch to vanilla ice cream.
-I like to make a big batch and store in a mason jar in the freezer so I always have them at the ready.
+I make a big batch and store it in the freezer so I always have them at the ready.

 And there you have it!
-You’ve got my permission to make these your official Appetizer of Holiday 2017, too — just don’t tell anyone how easy they are to make, since I think I’ve got my friends fooled into thinking I’m a more advanced cook than I actually am.
+You’ve got my permission to make these your official Appetizer of the Holidays, too.
+Just don’t tell anyone how easy they are to make, since I think I’ve got my friends fooled into thinking I’m a more advanced cook than I actually am.

-By the way, did y’all catch the walnut-inspired holiday decorations we shared last week?
+By the way, have y’all seen the walnut-inspired holiday decorations we shared a couple years ago?
 They’re super easy to DIY, and will add the perfect festive touch to your tabletop or mantel – so hop over and check them out right here.

 Prep time: 10 mins | Cook time: 20 mins | Total time: 30 mins

 - 1/4 teaspoon of sea salt (I like to use Maldon)